-9 out 12 companies support UE can indicate maximum aggregated bandwidth for a frequency range currently not configured with SCells.
+10 out 13 companies support UE can indicate maximum aggregated bandwidth for a frequency range currently not configured with SCells.

 Proposal 10.
-UE can indicate preferred maximum aggregated bandwidth for a frequency range not configured with SCells.
-(9 vs 3)
+For a configured cell group, UE can indicate preferred maximum aggregated bandwidth for a frequency range not configured with SCells.
+(10 vs 3)

 releasePreference IE